Ensuring Safety While Optimizing Corridors

 - Identifying & Evaluating Corridor Deficiences (0:18)

 Hello, I’d like to welcome everybody listening to this podcast.
-This is Mark Perington with Snyder and Associates, I’m a Senior Traffic Engineer.
-I have with me Brian Willham, who has worked on a lot of traffic engineering and transportation planning corridor-type projects.
-Todd Knox, a Traffic Engineer, works on a lot of corridor elements traffic control, and systems.
-Nate Carhoff, Transportation Engineer, works on a lot of road design, everything from local collector roads and streets, to interstate highways.
-I’ve got a diverse group of people here to have a discussion about what we do in examining safety and considerations we make in corridor design.
+This is Mark Perington with Snyder and Associates.
+I’m a Senior Traffic Engineer.
+I have with me Todd Knox, a Traffic Engineer, who works on a lot of corridor elements, traffic control, and systems.
+Nate Carhoff, Transportation Engineer, works on a lot of road design, everything from local collector roads and streets to interstate highways.
+I’ve got a diverse group of people here to have a discussion about what we do in examining safety and the considerations we make in corridor design.
 We try to correct and mitigate safety problems that we find in the field.

 Nate, you work on a lot of different design-type projects.
 As you go into everything from an intersection of a couple of city streets up to an interstate corridor, what type of things are going through your mind and what do you want to look into as we’re making sure that we consider safety on all of our designs?